lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ### In the Lightweight Authorization using EDHOC (ELA) Procedure # {#sec-trust-models-ela}

+Editor's note: the text in this section reflects an upcoming update in draft-ietf-lake-authz, which is expected to appear in version -07 of that document.

 When the execution of EDHOC embeds the ELA procedure defined in {{I-D.ietf-lake-authz}}, the EDHOC peer U receives an EDHOC message_2 (message_3) where ID_CRED_R (ID_CRED_I) specifies by value the authentication credential CRED associated with the other peer V.

-In the same EDHOC message, an EAD item specifies a voucher issued by a trusted enrollment server W. The voucher is an assertion to U that W has authorized V and has endorsed CRED.
+Furthermore, an EDHOC message sent to U includes an EAD item, which specifies a voucher issued by a trusted enrollment server W. The voucher is an assertion to U that W has authorized V and has endorsed CRED.

+The specific EDHOC message that includes the EAD item conveying the voucher depends on whether U and V use the EDHOC forward message flow (i.e., U is the EDHOC Initiator) or the EDHOC reverse message flow (i.e., U is the EDHOC Responder).
+In particular:

+* When using the EDHOC forward message flow, the EAD item is included in EDHOC message_4, thereby endorsing CRED that was specified by ID_CRED_R in the previous EDHOC message_2.

+  Since it is indeed expected that U does not already store CRED upon receiving EDHOC message_2, U can at best provisionally trust CRED (if found valid) when retrieving it from EDHOC message_2.

+* When using the EDHOC reverse message flow, the EAD item is included in EDHOC message_3, thereby endorsing CRED that is specified by ID_CRED_I in the same EDHOC message.

-Through a successful verification of the voucher, U is able to trust CRED (if found valid), even though it did not already store CRED upon receiving the EDHOC message.
+In either case, through a successful verification of the voucher, U is able to ultimately trust CRED (if found valid), even though U did not already store CRED upon receiving the EDHOC message specifying CRED.

-Therefore, if U enforces the trust policy "NO-LEARNING", it can additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying a valid voucher issued by a trusted enrollment server.
+Therefore, if U enforces the trust policy "NO-LEARNING", it can additionally enforce an overriding exception as below:

+* When using the EDHOC forward message flow, the exception is enforced when processing an EDHOC message_2, and it is raised by the intention of using the ELA procedure.
+That is, U intends to proceed with sending a consistent EDHOC message_3 that indicates the wish to obtain a voucher issued by W.

+  At that point in time, the authentication credential CRED is only provisionally trusted (if found valid), with the expectation to receive an EDHOC message_4 in the same EDHOC session, conveying a valid voucher issued by W and thus confirming that CRED can be ultimately trusted.

+* When using the EDHOC reverse message flow, the exception is enforced when processing an EDHOC message_3, and it is raised by the EDHOC message_3 including an EAD item that conveys a valid voucher issued by W, thus confirming that CRED can be ultimately trusted.

 # Side Processing of Incoming EDHOC Messages # {#sec-message-side-processing}